From the composer:

 Because of my performance background, I also believe in performer interpretation rather than strictly following each indication in the score.
 This sharing of the creative process is a direct tie to my love of collaboration and audience perspective.
 The collective experience of compositional impetus and sound combination, the creation of performance, and the receiving of musical thought is why I create.

 Krista Vázquez-Connelly is a composer of contemporary art music whose work canvasses solo, chamber, orchestra, wind band, chorus, jazz ensemble, and electronic media.
 She frequently takes inspiration from other art forms in her music and considers collaboration to be one of her primary aims in her creative work.
-Aside from compositional work, she currently works in audio editing and mixing for Arts Laureate and is the Director of Music Ministry at St. Michael Catholic Parish in Lincoln, Nebraska.
-Her career has also included teaching elementary music and at the collegiate level, teaching private lessons, arts management, and trumpet performance.
+Aside from compositional work, she is the Director of Music Ministry at St. Michael Catholic Parish in Lincoln, Nebraska.
+Her career has also included teaching elementary music and at the collegiate level, teaching private lessons, arts management, audio engineering, and trumpet performance.

 An avid traveler, she was a featured composer at Electronic Music Midwest 2019 and the 2019 SCI National Conference in Albuquerque.
 She was also a composer participant in Screen Music Program 2020, Sävellyspaja 2018, the Oregon Bach Festival Composers’ Symposium 2016, and Quatuor Bozzini Lab 2016.
 Her music has been played on Nebraska Public Media’s “Friday Live” and as part of soundtrack for their “What If…” documentary series in addition to Gathering Her Notes podcast, and Music of Our Mothers, a station that airs in St. Augustine, FL and Frostburg, MD.

 Vázquez-Connelly holds a DMA in composition from the University of Nebraska-Lincoln with a secondary area of orchestral conducting.
 Raised in western Kansas, she attended Fort Hays State University for her undergraduate degrees in music education and trumpet performance and earned her MM in composition from Central Washington University.
 She is an active presenter and clinician at universities and festivals, having recently given workshops at Graceland University and Fort Hays State University on the topic of score study through the eyes of a composer.
-She will be co-presenting this topic at College Music Society’s National Conference in fall 2021.
+She co-presented over this topic at College Music Society’s National Conference in October 2021.